ehmatthes/pcc_3e/online_resources_site/docs/updates/third_printing.md

 ### Chapter 19

+On page 417 under *The login Template* the path to the `accounts/` directory should be `learning_log/accounts/`, not `ll_project/accounts/`.
+The full path to the `login.html` template should be: `learning_log/accounts/templates/registration/login.html`.

-On page 417, the word *Settting* should only have two Ts.
+Also on page 417, the word *Settting* should only have two Ts.